Zayr0/Group-42-Towards-Single-Camera-Human-3D-Kinematics/README.md

 # Group-42-Towards-Single-Camera-Human-3D-Kinematics
-In this blog, direct 3D human kinematic estimation (D3KE) proposed in [reference of paper], as well as a reproduction of the paper we conducted with a slight modification to the proposed network are explained.
+In this blog, direct 3D human kinematic estimation (D3KE) proposed in [[1]](#1), as well as a reproduction of the paper we conducted with a slight modification to the proposed network are explained.

 # Introduction